ECS153/final-project-group-4/ReadMe.md

 milestones.md: Meeting notes

-OneTimePadGeneration: The program that can use for encryption/decryption, and generate the result become qr code
+OneTimePadGeneration: The program that can use for encryption/decryption, and generate the result become qr code.
 There is a ReadMe.md for the program inside the folder

 website	website: Web version for the chat room that can use for the encryption/decryption messaging